sul-dlss/libsys-airflow/README.md

 #### Database migrations

-Until a proper databse migration process is established changing models requires removing the existing tables so **data is lost on changes**.
+Until a proper database migration process is established, changing models requires removing the existing tables so **data is lost on changes**.

 1. Add a connection in airflow:
   1. Connection Id: vendor_load